-- Help your student investigate whether results will be explained and/or interpreted for him by a college counselor or advisor.
+- Help your student investigate whether results will be explained and/or interpreted for them by a college counselor or advisor.

-- Help your student investigate whether results may be challenged if she feels that they are not accurate.
+- Help your student investigate whether results may be challenged if they feel they are not accurate.

 - Help your student investigate whether course placement is mandatory or whether the results of placement exams determine a recommendation only.

 You can help your future college student understand as early as possible about the existence and purpose of placement exams.
-Encourage him to prepare for them, and to keep them in perspective.
-You can help him understand that appropriate placement, even if it is not what he expected, is what will help him ultimately be successful in college.
+Encourage them to prepare, and to keep them in perspective.
+You can help your student understand that appropriate placement, even if it is not what they expected, is what will help them ultimately be successful in college.